Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 Though Hyouchuu was an imperial minister, he spent most of his time traveling in the outlying districts.
 He didn’t have a good idea of what was going on in the capital.
 Still, rumors whispered of profound and unsettling events that had everyone above the clouds in a state of near panic.

 Houkou said, “You have to wonder what will become of this kingdom.”

 Hyouchuu didn’t answer.
 Though Sei’in was poor, it rested in the embrace of the prosperous mountains.
-As long the youma didn’t appear, they could at least manage the bare minimum needed to survive.
+As long the youma didn’t appear, they could manage to scrape by.

 The destruction in the places that didn’t was brutal.
 With the fields barren and unproductive, farmers flocked to the cities to earn enough money to eat.
 But there weren’t enough jobs or food to support all of them.
 Starvation, disease, and crime became facts of life, along with the proliferating youma preying on the teeming crowds.

 Even in these times, the work of the civil service could not cease, though the most trusted and necessary officials kept themselves busy simply staying alive.
 Things were no different in the imperial realm.

 Hyouchuu graduated from the provincial academy with aspirations of becoming a civil servant.
 He had the unexpected good fortune to be selected for a position in the imperial government.
 Once this would have been considered a great achievement.
 The cruel reality was that it was the result of the emperor executing ministers who opposed him, leaving many vacancies in the bureaucracy.

 The kingdom was on a downward slope.
 Hiring new ministerial staff should otherwise have been out of the question.
 Except departmental budgets were determined by staffing levels.
 Managers desperate to keep their pockets full were equally desperate to fill any and all vacancies.